olejon/logstream/README.md

 #### Geolocation

-If you want the fancy IP address information shown in the demo, all you have to do is include a key called `ip` with a valid IP address as value.
+If you want the IP address information shown in the demo, all you have to do is include a key called `ip` with a valid IP address as value.

 ---